LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 ## IP policy

 The IP policy restricts login access to LiveEngage, providing enhanced security and control.
 Login access is restricted to a specified list of IP addresses.
 If the user’s IP address does not belong to the IP address list, then the user will not be able to log in, and a message is displayed.
-You can request for your LivePerson Account Manager to enable or disable the IP policy.
+You can request for your LivePerson account manager to enable or disable the IP policy.

 Please note: